-Nevine Mahmoud (London, 1988.
-Lives and works in Las Angeles) and Margherita Raso (Lecco, 1991.
-Lives and works in New York and Milan) both root their practice in melee with materials and techniques: marble, alabaster and blown glass for the first, mechanical or manual frame work for the second.
+Nevine Mahmoud (London, 1988 – lives and works in Los Angeles) and Margherita Raso (Lecco, 1991 – lives and works between New York and Milan) both root their practice in melee with materials and techniques: marble, alabaster and blown glass for the first, mechanical or manual frame work for the second.

 Both start from the body, from the evocation of its form which results in a formal quality, almost marginal compared to how important the material nature of their works is.